ikvk/photo-of-the-day/README.rst

-image-of-the-day
+photo-of-the-day
 ================

-Downloads image of day from collection of internet sources and set it as wallpaper on windows 10.
+Downloads photo of day from internet source collection and sets it as wallpaper on windows 10.

 This is python 3 script without dependencies.